telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/cascade-from-ddl.md

 # Cascade from DropDownList

-The example below demonstrates how to cascade the Kendo UI Multiselect from a Kendo UI DropDownList.
+The example below demonstrates how to cascade the Kendo UI MultiSelect from a Kendo UI DropDownList.

 ###### Example